Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 #### Age Calculation and Prefilling

-For custom prefilling of age, a file `InstantiationProcessor.cs` has been created in the `logic/Instantiation` directory (the `Instantiation` directory was also created).
+For custom prefilling of age, we created the file `InstantiationProcessor.cs` in the `logic/Instantiation` directory (we also created the optional `Instantiation` directory).
 The `DataCreation` method retrieves the personal identification number from the instance passed to it.
 It then uses the number to calculate the age using the `CalculateAge` method (omitted, refer to code assistance under [Prefilling](#prefill) in the task description).
 The calculated age is then assigned to the data field `skjema.Innflytter.Alder`.